drgcms/drg-cms/README.md

 end
 ```

-<b>Form:</b> Form file is a text file, written in the YAML markup language.
+<b>Form:</b> DRG Form file is a text file, written in the YAML markup language.
 It consists
 of three main parts.<br>

-<b>index:</b> Which defines actions usually performed on database documents or
+<b>index:</b> Which defines actions performed on database documents or
 set of document.<br>
 <b>result_set:</b> Defines set of documents, document fields and actions
 which can be performed on a document.<br>
-<b>form:</b> Defines data entry fields for editing and viewing the document.<br>
+<b>form:</b> Defines data entry fields for editing and viewing a single document.<br>

 Example of form file for Note model app/forms/note.yaml